tevaughan/how-to-program/how-to-program.md

 Then any other program could be written by punching holes, corresponding to assembly instructions, into a paper tape.
 A program was represented on a length of tape that was fed into a tape reader.
-EDSAC's assembler translated the program on the tape into machine code, and then the new program could be run.
-A problem with any approach like this is that, usually, each new kind of computer has a new and different assembly language.
-So, in order for a program to run on the new computer, the same program would have to be re-written by hand in the new assembly language.
+EDSAC's assembler translated the program on the tape into machine code stored in dynamic memory, and then the new program could be run.
+A problem with any approach like this is that, usually, each new kind of computer has a new assembly language.
+So, in order for a program to run on the new computer, the same program must be re-written by hand in the new assembly language.

 [^EDSAC]: The Electronic Delay Storage Automatic Calculator (EDSAC) was a tube-based electronic computer constructed at the University of Cambridge in